FLORIDA MERMAID RUM

 DISTILLATION

 As with all other aspects of rum production, no standard method exists for distillation.
-While some producers work in batches using pot stills, most rum production uses column still distillation.
-Pot still output contains more congeners than the output from column stills, so produces fuller-tasting rums.
+While some producers use pot stills in batches, most rum production uses column distillation.
+Pot still output contains more congeners than the output from column stills, so it produces fuller-tasting rums.

 AGING & BLENDING

-Due to the tropical climate, familiar to most rum-producing areas, rum matures at a much higher rate than whisky or brandy.
+Due to the tropical climate, which is familiar to most rum-producing areas, rum matures much more than whisky or brandy.
 An indication of this higher rate is the angels’ share or amount of product lost to evaporation.
-While products aged in France or Scotland see about a 2% loss each year, tropical rum producers may see as much as 10%.
+While products aged in France or Scotland see about a 2% loss yearly, tropical rum producers may see as much as 10%.
 In the warm Florida climate, in 3-1/2 years of barrel aging, we can lose up to 20%.

 After aging, rum is usually blended to ensure a consistent flavor, the final step in the rum-making process.
-During blending, light rums may be filtered to remove any color gained during aging.
+Light rums may be filtered during blending to remove any color gained during aging.
 For dark rums, caramel may be added for color.

 While aging in wooden casks, primarily American and French oak casks, rum undergoes six processes contributing to its final flavor: extraction, evaporation, oxidation, concentration, filtration, and coloration.
-Extraction in particular results in rum acquiring several compounds, including aldehydes and vanillin, vanillic acid, and syringaldehyde.
-Distillers will sometimes age their rum in whiskey barrels (we do) to impart particular flavors.
+Extraction, in particular, results in rum acquiring several compounds, including aldehydes and vanillin, vanillic acid, and syringaldehyde.
+Distillers sometimes age their rum in whiskey barrels (we do) to impart particular flavors.

 PACKAGING